Is raw food good for dogs? How much raw food do I feed my dog? Get answers to all your raw food questions in our raw dog food for beginners guide!

 Now you know the advantages of feeding raw and how to choose the right type of diet, but just what are you getting yourself into?
 Choosing the food and feeding the food are two different things.

-I'm not going to lie; feeding your dog a raw diet isn't as simple as throwing kibble into a bowl and walking away.
-Raw diets require you to be more involved in your dog's meal prep and eating habits.
+Feeding your dog a raw diet isn't as simple as throwing kibble into a bowl and walking away.
+The best raw dog food diets require you to be more involved in your dog's meal prep and eating habits.

-There are a few extra steps involved in feeding raw.
-Build a consistent routine to help simplify the daily and weekly process of feeding raw food.
-You'll see that raw food preparation isn't as complicated as it sounds.
+A few extra steps are involved in feeding your dog a raw diet.
+Build a consistent routine to help simplify the daily and weekly process of feeding raw dog food.
+You'll see that raw dog food preparation isn't as complicated as it sounds.

-Unlike kibble diets that offer formulas for puppies, seniors, or large and small breeds, a raw dog food diet may need to be customized to best suit your dog's specific nutritional needs.
+Unlike kibble diets that offer formulas for puppies, seniors, or large and small breeds, to find the best raw dog food diet, you may need to learn to customize a commercial raw dog food to best suit your dog's specific nutritional needs.

-Here’s a simple calculator tool to give you a basic guideline of how much frozen raw dog food to feed:
+Here’s a simple raw dog food calculator tool to give you a basic guideline of how much raw dog food to feed:

-Raw Dog Food Portions
+Raw Dog Food Calculator

 Are you ready to switch your dog to a raw diet?
 Enter your dog's weight and pick the most appropriate lifestage to find out how much raw dog food your pooch is going to need.